The Life Cycle of an Epik Domain

 Redeeming an Expired Domain

-If the previous owner wishes to redeem the name after day 30, even if it’s in NameLiquidate and if the auction is active, we will facilitate this.
-We have a fee for this redeeming process (in addition to the renewal fee).
-However, if your domain has been sold on NameLiquidate, you cannot reclaim it.
-If the domain remains unsold The domain then enters a Redeem Grace Period, during which you can still redeem it by paying the redeem fee and renewal fees.
+If the previous owner wants to redeem the domain after day 30—even while it’s listed on NameLiquidate and the auction is still active on NameLiquidate—we can facilitate this for a redemption fee plus the renewal cost.
+However, if the domain has already been sold on NameLiquidate, it cannot be reclaimed.
+If the domain goes unsold, it enters the Redemption Grace Period, during which you can still redeem it by paying the redemption and renewal fees.